paddy13/users-courses/README.md

     - Displayed a message to the user if no courses are found for a particular user.

 ## ToDo
-1. Pagination
-2. Additional filters or sort can be added on the fields
+1. Additional filters or sort can be added on the fields